Pool Pump Electrical Safety

 on jurisdiction.
 This is also a recommended upgrade on any pool pump or light regardless

+of date of construction.
 UPDATE Jan 1, 2024 The state of Florida has adopted the 8th edition of the Florida Building Code which includes the 2020 edition of the National Electrical Code.
 Section 680.21(D) states "Where a pool pump motor is replaced for maintenance or repair, the replacement pump motor shall be provided with ground fault circuit interrupter protection"

 WHAT THIS MEANS IS ANYTIME A POOL MOTOR IS REPLACED THE INSTALLER MUST VERIFY THAT A GFCI EXISTS OR IF NOT, THEY MUST INSTALL ONE IF QUALIFED TO DO SO, OR HAVE QUALIFIED PERSONNEL INSTALL ONE